 Rodgers’ future was a major talking point throughout the season as he was linked with several jobs including the vacancy at Manchester United.
 Now that his future is at the King Power Stadium, Rodgers can set about improving Leicester’s defence.

-Leicester's data from last season shows the Foxes conceded 1.55 goals per game as talisman Jonny Evans missed 20 games through injury which is one factor into why the Foxes were so fragile at the back.
+Leicester's stats data from last season shows the Foxes conceded 1.55 goals per game as talisman Jonny Evans missed 20 games through injury which is one factor into why the Foxes were so fragile at the back.
 Just seven clean sheets in 38 league games is a poor return and only Leeds (5) and relegated pair Norwich (6) and Watford (4) registered fewer.

 Graham Potter has been linked with a few managerial vacancies over the course of the previous season and it’s no wonder why.
 Potter has the Seagulls flying in the right direction and their ninth place finish was the club’s highest in the Premier League era.